vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Taittiriya Samhita, 7.4.8.
 The Lunar Month-Names

-Samvatsarasya yat phalguní pārņamāgo mukhata The solar month-names given earlier have not eva samvatsaramārabhya dikgante tasyai kaiva gone into general currency.
+Samvatsarasya yat phalguní pārṇamāgo mukhata The solar month-names given earlier have not eva samvatsaramārabhya dikgante tasyai kaiva gone into general currency.
 The month-names niryā-yat sāmmedhye viṣuvānt sampadyate generally used are of lunar origin as given in § 5.7.
-Citrā pūrņamāge dikṣeran mukhan vā etat samvatsarasya These names are first found in the Taittiriya Samhita yat citrā pārņamāso mukhata eva...
+Citrā pūrṇamāge dikṣeran mukhan vā etat samvatsarasya These names are first found in the Taittiriya Samhita yat citrā pārṇamāso mukhata eva...
 7.4.8, and in many other places of the Yajur-Veda Translation :-One should get consecrated on the literature, but in a somewhat different form.
 We Phalguni full-moon day because Phālguna full moon quote parts of the passage.

 is the "mouth" of the year.
 Hence, ( such people ) are